 Pt Pinole Regional Park

 Nice place to stroll with my dogs.
 Pretty good views that you wouldn't normally see.
-My wife like this one because there wasn't any hills...
+My wife liked this one because there wasn't any hills...
+We saw quite a few hikers and runners that day.

 Hiking here is like a stroll in the park!
 This trail is great for running.